kruebling/bali-rafactor/README.md

   5. Fix bug with error in how I set up Bcrypt with DB.
 Needed a server and DB reset, user login, password confirmation, register working again.
 (1:30)

+  6. Bug with order status, losing account ID somewhere along the way, possibly when attempting to set status to 2 (which doesnt work).
+Needs refactor, cart still works.

 # AJAX Checklist

 - [ ] Users should be able to add products to their shopping cart from the index page with AJAX.
 The item should be added to the shopping cart and the number of items in the cart (shown in the navbar) should update.